Three pits have already been dug at the construction site on Pravdy Avenue, and construction is associated with the well-known company Stolitsa Group.

 As Telegraph reported, the owner of the Stolitsa Group is the famous and influential metropolitan businesswoman Vladislava Molchanova.
 Her business partner Denis Moskal heads the Permanent Commission of the Kyiv City Council on environmental policy.

-According to estimates by some domestic media, since 2010, “Capital of Groups” has built about a hundred houses, and dozens more projects are in the process of construction.
+According to estimates by some domestic media, since 2010, the “Capital Group” has built about a hundred houses, and dozens more projects are in the process of construction.
 Molchanova was also named one of the sponsors of the Batkivshchyna party.
 And during the previous presidential elections in Ukraine, she was a confidant of Yulia Tymoshenko.

-Molchanova’s support for other political forces in the Kiev City Council was allegedly provided by Denis Komarnitsky, former co-chairman of the “Leonid Chernovetsky Bloc” faction in the Kiev City Council in 2008-2010.
+Molchanova’s support for other political forces in the Kyiv City Council was allegedly provided by Denis Komarnitsky, former co-chairman of the “Leonid Chernovetsky Bloc” faction in the Kiev City Council in 2008-2010.

 Molchanova is also known for her social activities.
 Since the beginning of Russian aggression against Ukraine in 2014, she has been actively involved in volunteering, helping ATO units.
 And after February 24, 2022, it supports the Defense Forces.